Getting started with the REST API

 Output

 After fetching the data, we simply print out the total user number of the client.
-If everything works fine, you should see the output:
+If everything works fine, you will see the output.

 if ($result["code"] >= 200 && $result["code"] <= 299) {